+In this paper we experimentally evaluated nine agglomerative algorithms and six partitional algorithms to obtain hierarchical clustering solutions for document datasets.
 We also introduced a new class of agglomerative algorithms by constraining the agglomeration process using clusters obtained by partitional algorithms.
-Our experimental results showed that the constrained agglomerative methods improve the clustering solutions obtained by agglomerative or partitional methods alone.
+Our experimental results showed that partitional methods produce better hierarchical solutions than agglomerative methods and that the constrained agglomerative methods improve the clustering solutions obtained by agglomerative or partitional methods alone.
 We analyzed that in most cases enforcing partitional cluster constraints improves the quality of the neighborhood of each document, especially when the document has low similarities to others or has many documents with similar similarities.
 These improvements of neighborhoods correlate well with the improvements of overall clustering solutions, which suggests that constrained agglomerative schemes benefit from starting with purer neighborhoods and hence lead to clustering solutions with better quality.